-The Certificate in Research, Innovation, and Strategy (CRIS) for Engineering Students is designed to complement a student’s core curriculum, and provide them with tangible skills to meet the needs of employers throughout Maine and across the world.
+The EPIC Certificate is designed to complement a student’s core curriculum, and provide them with tangible skills to meet the needs of employers throughout Maine and across the world.

 Coursework is designed to provide skill-building in the following areas: